nm-morais/DeMMon-thesis/notes.md

 Operations : 4 RPS (PING, STORE; FIND_NODE , FIND_VALUE)
 Find_Node returns the k-nodes it knows about closest to the target, which come from the closest k-buckets to the target.
-Find_Value behaves like Find_Node but if the recipent has received a Store RPC for the key, it just returns it.
+Find_Value behaves like Find_Node but if the recipient has received a Store RPC for the key, it just returns it.
 Ping and Store are their intuitive meanings

 #### Node Lookup:

-Node initiator sendes paralel, asynchronous FIND_NODE RPCs to the α closest nodes it knows about. α Is a system-wide concurrency parameter
+Node initiator sends paralel, asynchronous FIND_NODE RPCs to the α closest nodes it knows about. α Is a system-wide concurrency parameter

 #### JOIN